LMSAudio/Complex_PF/README.md

 > https://github.com/microsoft/AEC-Challenge

 #### Instructions
-You can download the individual audio examples by pressing on the respective download button below or by using *left click* then *save link as*.
+You can download individual audio examples by pressing on the respective download button or by using *left click* then *save link as*.
 Alternatively, you can download all examples at once by cloning the entire repository from *Code* then *Download ZIP*, or using this link:
 > https://github.com/LMSAudio/Complex_PF/archive/main.zip